Activating and Configuring Press 1 Callback

 - The call is still processed by the first available receptionist

 When activated, the option to receive a callback is delivered to the client after any initial prompts and before the call is entered into the live answering service queue.
-The caller hears your message, then our system waits for the caller to press 1 to wait for a callback, or to press 2 to enter in the queue.
+The caller hears your message, then our system waits for the caller to press 1 to wait for a callback, or to press 2 to enter into the queue.

 When the caller opts for a callback by pressing 1, they are free to hang up the call, but we still have the call in our system waiting to be picked up by an agent.
 When this happens, the caller is on a virtual hold.
 As soon as an agent becomes available, the Caller ID associated with the caller is rang and our Receptionist goes through your script as normal.